Statement of Kristina Rasmussen

 Funds transferred from one agency to another would not be included in the database, nor would information related to state employee salaries or state or federal assistance given to individuals.
 Additionally, anything considered confidential by state or federal law would be exempt.

-This focus on procurement and advertising grant opportunities is reflected in other states' website databases as well, which may be an outgrowth of administrators trying to serve immediate consumers (e.g., contractors and researchers) as opposed to the taxpaying public.
-A review NTU conducted of state spending databases nationwide found that while more than a dozen other states have limited versions of disclosure websites for grants and/or contracts, more often than not, they are geared toward advertising funding or contracting opportunities, not for oversight.
+This focus on procurement and promotion of grant opportunities is reflected in other states' online databases as well, which may be an outgrowth of administrators trying to serve immediate consumers (e.g., contractors and researchers) as opposed to the taxpaying public.
+A review NTU conducted in 2006 of state spending databases nationwide found that while more than a dozen states have limited versions of disclosure websites for grants and/or contracts, more often than not, they are designed to advertise funding or list contracting opportunities, rather than invite oversight.
 While this decentralized arrangement might benefit researchers and contractors, most Marylanders are still waiting for a one-stop web page that will allow them to easily access state spending information.

-Creating a citizen-friendly grant and contract website would entail a very modest cost, but it would greatly increase transparency in the distribution of precious tax dollars and help hold all elected officials accountable for their budget spending.
-It's time to bring "google" type searches to government expenditures.
+Creating a citizen-friendly expenditure website would entail a very modest cost, but it would greatly increase transparency in the distribution of precious tax dollars and help hold all elected officials accountable for their budget spending.
+We believe that it is possible to create a state spending database in a fiscally responsible manner.

-Thank you, Chairman Hammen, for allowing me to submit this testimony.
-And again, on behalf of our 6,700 Maryland members, NTU is pleased to offer active advice and assistance as the Committee and the entire House of Delegates work to enact this vital measure.
+Thank you, Chairman Conway, for allowing me to submit this testimony.
+And again, on behalf of our 7,100 Maryland members, NTU is pleased to offer active advice and assistance as the Committee and the entire House of Delegates work to enact this vital measure.